Ozakinn/Bomb-Tag/README.md

 </h1>

 <p align="center">
-A simple game build using python.
-Bomb tag game allows players to fight for their lives (Pushing the bomb away from them).
-Once the bomb has reached the opponent life line, the player wins.
+This is a simple python game.
+Players can struggle for their life in the bomb tag game (Pushing the bomb away from them).
+The player wins when the bomb reaches the opponent's life line.
   <br>
   <br>
-  The opponents runs async.
-It gets harder based on chosen difficulty.
+  The opponent is running in asynchronous mode.
+It becomes more tough when the level of difficulty is increased.
 </p>